nkostadinov/yii2-user/PASSWORD_HISTORY_POLICY.md

 $ ./yii migrate --migrationPath=@vendor/nkostadinov/yii2-user/migrations/advanced
 ```

-TODO: Describe the whole installation process - e.g. run migrations etc.

-Then you must add the password history policy behavior to your ChangePasswordForm model in your config (config.php/web.php).
+Then you must add the PasswordHistoryPolicyBehavior to your ChangePasswordForm model in your config (config.php/web.php).

 This is the most simple configuration needed: